Georgetown Hoyas men's basketball: 1979-80 Season: birth of a historic rivalry and champions of the inaugural Big East regular season and tournament

+1981-82 Season

-The team moved its home arena in the 1981-82 season to the Capital Centre in Landover, Maryland to accommodate its growing fan base.
+The team moved its home arena in the 1981-82 season to the Capital Centre in Landover, Maryland, to accommodate its growing fan base.
 It also marked the arrival of heralded recruit, Patrick Ewing, who became one of the first college players to start and star on a varsity team as a freshman.
 That year, Ewing led the Hoyas to their second Big East tournament title in school history, and a No. 1 seed in the NCAA tournament.

 In the tournament, the Hoyas advanced to their first Final Four since 1943, where they defeated the University of Louisville 50–46, to set up a showdown in the NCAA Final against the University of North Carolina.
 In one of the most star-studded championship games in NCAA history, Ewing was called for goaltending five times in the first half (later revealed to be intentional at the behest of coach Thompson), setting the tone for the Hoyas and making his presence felt.
 The Hoyas led by one point late in the game, but a jumpshot by future NBA superstar Michael Jordan gave North Carolina the lead.
 Georgetown still had a chance at winning the game in the final seconds, but Freddy Brown mistakenly threw a bad pass directly to opposing player James Worthy, and North Carolina won 63–62.

+1982-83 Season

 For the 1982-83 season, Georgetown began the season as the No. 2 ranked team in the country.
 The early season included a highly anticipated matchup with No. 1 Virginia, and highly regarded center Ralph Sampson.
 Arenas nationwide jockeyed to host the matchup but Georgetown insisted on hosting it at the Capital Centre.
 WTBS won the rights to broadcast the game with a $550,000 bid, and it was billed as the "Game of the Decade".
 It became the first major college sports event telecasted exclusively on cable television.
 In the game, held on December 11, 1982, Virginia's veteran team won, 68–63.

 The Hoyas went on to post a 22–10 record for the season and made another NCAA Tournament appearance, but were defeated in the second round of the tournament by Memphis State.
 This was the only season in Ewing's four-year Georgetown career where the team did not make it as least as far as the National Championship game.